howdoicomputer/polarstomps-infra-gcp/README.md

 ### Domain

 The domain for this app was purchased manually through Google (which provisioned the DNS zone automatically).
-You'll need to purchase your own domain and plug it into the
+You'll need to purchase your own domain and plug it into two places:

-Polarstomps values file.
+* The certificates manifest for Polarstomps (so that it can generate a cert for the domain)
+* You'll also need to change the `dns_zone_name` in a webapp environment pairing terragrunt configuration file

 Polarstomps is currently masquerading as an application called `a-bridge.app`.